-Disciplinary probation will extend up to 90 days from the date of the supervisor's decision.
-During the period of probation, the employee will not be entitled to use accrued annual leave.
+Disciplinary probation will extend from 30-90 days from the date of the supervisor's decision.
+During the period of probation the employee will not be entitled to use accrued annual leave.

-Violation of any part of this Program Operations Manual or repetition of the offense leading to the probation during the probationary period shall be cause for immediate dismissal at any time during the probationary period.
+Violation of any part of this Operations Manual or repetition of the offense leading to the probation during the probationary period shall be cause for immediate dismissal at any time during the probationary period.

-At the end of the probationary period, the supervisor or Executive Director will perform a performance review to assess the employee's progress in correcting the performance issue.
-If the issue is corrected, the employee shall be removed from probation, and such action shall be noted on the review.
-The review and a copy of the probation notice must be sent to the Human Resources Manager and shall be placed in the employee's personnel file.
+At the end of the probationary period, the supervisor or Executive Director will perform a performance evaluation to assess the employee's progress in correcting the deficiency.
+If the deficiency is corrected, the employee shall be removed from probation, and such action shall be noted on the evaluation, which will be placed in the employee's personnel file.